 Bronchiectasis is a chronic dilation and consequent infection of the bronchioles and bronchi that results from obstruction in the bronchi.
 The dilation results from damage to the surrounding supportive tissue and is usually a result of infection or fibrosis (the abnormal formation of scar tissue).

 Cystic fibrosis is an example of a disease that leads to bronchiectasis.
 In addition to hemoptysis, patients with bronchiectasis often have a severe cough and chronic purulent sputum (thick, opaque, yellowish white discharge).

 Bronchogenic carcinoma is cancer that originates in the lining of the bronchi.
-About 90% of lung cancers are bronchogenic.
-The other 10% begin in the bronchioles, alveoli, or trachea.
+About 90 percent of lung cancers are bronchogenic.
+The other 10 percent begin in the bronchioles, alveoli, or trachea.
 Bronchogenic carcinoma is a less common cause of hemoptysis than bronchitis or bronchiectasis, but is an important one.

 Most cases of bronchogenic carcinoma occur in smokers.
 If the disease is advanced, patients may experience unaccountable weight loss and various other common symptoms of lung cancer.

 A chest x-ray can reveal the location of the neoplasm (tumor), and cancerous cells can often be detected in microscopic examination of the patient's sputum.
 The diagnosis sometimes cannot be confirmed until the tissue is biopsied.